capezotte/boris/README.md

 - `-g`: kills process groups instead of individual processes.
 - `-n`: dry-run.
 Prints which process would be killed if running now.

+Use at your own risk.
+This thing is about as a reliable for killing processes as a 1966 Kombi is for climbing mountains.